bkachava/SQLAlchemy_Flask/README.md

  the last data point.
 Returns a JSON list of Temperature Observations (tobs) for the previous year.

  - `/api/v1.0/<start>`. __Temperature - Start date__.
 Returns a JSON list of the minimum temperature, the average
  temperature, and the max temperature for a given start date.
-Calculates TMIN, TAVG, and TMAX for  all dates greater than and equal to the start date.
+Calculates these values for all dates greater than and equal to the start date.

- - `/api/v1.0/<start>/<end>`. __Temperature - Start/End dates__ Returns a JSON list of the minimum temperature,
+ - `/api/v1.0/<start>/<end>`. __Temperature - Start/End dates__.
+Returns a JSON list of the minimum temperature,
  the average temperature, and the max temperature for a given start-end range.
-Calculates the TMIN, TAVG, and TMAX for dates between the start and end date inclusive.
+Calculates these values for dates between the start and end date inclusive.

 ### Results - Step 2